SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

 this template:

 ```
-# Lesson Title
+## Lesson Title

 brief lesson description for potential students

-# Instructor Notes
+## Instructor Notes

 tips on running the tutorial for instructors

-# Cyberhelp @sesync
+## Cyberhelp @SESYNC

 The National Socio-Environmental Synthesis Center (SESYNC) curates and runs
-tutorials on cyberinfrastructure use in pursuit of the Center's scientific
+tutorials on using cyberinfrastructure in pursuit of the Center's scientific
 mission.
-Visit www.sesync.org to learn more about SESYNC and
+Visit [www.sesync.org](https://www.sesync.org) to learn more about
+SESYNC and [cyberhelp.sesync.org](https://cyberhelp.sesync.org) for more
-cyberhelp.sesync.org for more tutorials and ideas.
+tutorials and ideas.
 ```

 Create a YAML file called `docs/_data/lesson.yml` specifying lesson-specific